 Music also links the two artists.
 Nam June began his career as a classical pianist and only began creating art after studying musicology, in particular Arnold Schoenberg and the twelve-tone technique.
 Shortly after, as part of what Nam June came to call “action music,” he jumped up from the crowd and cut off John Cage’s tie mid-performance.
 In doing so, he ruptured the presumed boundary between audience and performer.
 Aki’s work takes this further by positing that the “performer” need not be human, and the audience is found not only among the living but also with the spirit of the dead.
 In this way, media is never truly obsolete—it simply communicates otherwise.

 This iteration is a part of an installation commissioned by Toronto Biennial of Art.
 Original recordings were commissioned by documenta 14 Every Time A Ear di Soun, 2017.
 Made possible with the generous support of the Japan Foundation.

-As a part of Aki’s installation at 72 Perth, there is printed ephemera available for visitors to take, and to learn more about the international radio broadcasts in conjunction with the Toronto Biennial.
+As a part of Aki’s work, there is printed ephemera available for visitors to download to learn more about the international radio broadcasts in conjunction with the Toronto Biennial.

 Aki Onda (born in 1967, Nara, Japan; lives and works in Mito, Japan) is an artist and composer.
 His works are often catalyzed by and structured around memories—personal, collective, historical—such as his widely-known project, Cassette Memories (2004–ongoing), drawn from three decades of field recordings.
 Crossing genres, he has been active internationally in art, film, music and performance.
 His artistic collaborators include Michael Snow, Ken Jacobs, Loren Connors, David Toop and Akio Suzuki.